amiegeddon/Remove-WooCommerce-Review-Stars-Duplication/README.md

 This code is available for anyone still having duplication issues with WooCommerce stars after trying the code provided by WooThemes.

+This code should be added to your custom.css or, if you have child theme, the style.css.